interactiveaudiolab/penn/README.md

 ## Installation

-If you just want to perform pitch estimation using a pretrained model, run `pip install penn`
+If you want to perform pitch estimation using a pretrained FCNF0++ model, run `pip install penn`

 If you want to train or use your own models, clone this repo, navigate to the